reddio-com/doc/docs/guide/getting-started/mint-nfts-on-layer-2.md

 - Project Name: the project name of your project.
 You can change to any name you like.
 - Contract Address: the smart contract address you get through deployment.
 Each project has a unique contract address.
 - Contract Type: the type of your smart contract.
-For this tutorial, please select ERC721M.
+For this guide, please select ERC721M.
 - Base URI: the URL of the metadata.
 This field is displayed if you choose ERC721 or ERC721M.

 Click the “Edit the Project” button to save data.